 It is worth noting that this is not the most easily accessible site for people with mobility issues.
 The terrain is quite steep and there are many stairs to climb.
+However, for those who can reach the top, you are rewarded with panoramic views over the town of Kos, a view shared with patients from ancient times.

 Discover the best historical places in Greece, from the Acropolis to Epidaurus and more, includes an interactive map of Greek cultural places, landmarks and monuments.